-Antonio Brown being investigated for 'possible battery' at his Florida home: report
+Antonio Brown suspect in battery investigation outside Florida home, his trainer arrested: report

 FLORIDA POLICE DEPARTMENT CUTS TIES WITH ANTONIO BROWN AFTER PROFANE OUTBURST

+Brown was not arrested or charged in the incident.
+However, ESPN reported that police said Brown is a suspect and attempts to make any kind of contact with him were unsuccessful.

 According to TMZ Sports, officers swarmed the home of the free-agent wide receiver who last played for the New England Patriots earlier Tuesday.
-A neighbor told the gossip website that someone was in custody in the back of a police cruiser but it wasn’t clear who it was.

-A police source told TMZ Sports that Brown wasn’t in custody “at this time.”

 The latest apparent incident comes less than a week after the Hollywood Police Department cut ties with Brown following an incident outside his home involving the mother of his children.